Farm Coaching: Farm Legacy, Farmer Retirement, and Succession Planning

-- communicating internally (management team, employees, co-op or family members)
+- communicating with internal (management team, employees, or family members) and external (customers, other farms, service providers) supports

 - work/life balance